 - Children should always ride in the appropriate safety seat for their age,height, and weight (review guidelines in your seat’s instruction manual).
 Our Safety Stop team is available to answer your general car seat questions and help you correctly use your child’s car seat.
 Make a free appointment at any of our Safety Stop locations by calling 314.565.0369.*

 *Inpatients of St. Louis Children’s Hospital: Please call 314.213.0062.

 - Make sure your children wear helmets every time they ride and that the helmets fit snugly and cover the forehead.
 Follow our step-by-step instructions on how to fit a bike helmet to make sure your child’s helmet is properly fitted.
 Or, book an appointment with our Safety Stop team and we’ll teach you how to make sure your child’s helmet fits.

 - If you ride in the street, obey all traffic signs (stop signs, merge signs and traffic lights).

 - When riding at night, wear reflective clothing and use a bike light.

 - Make sure your child’s bike is the right size.

 Skateboards and roller blades

-- Safe riders wear helmets, gloves, elbow and knee pads.
+- Safe riders wear helmets, wrist guards, and elbow and knee pads.

-- Long sleeved shirts and pants provide extra protection.
+- Long-sleeve shirts and pants provide extra protection.